ZiqiaoPeng/SyncTalk/README.md

-# SyncTalk: The Devil😈 is in the Synchronization for Talking Head Synthesis
+# SyncTalk: The Devil😈 is in the Synchronization for Talking Head Synthesis [CVPR 2024]
 The official repository of the paper [SyncTalk: The Devil is in the Synchronization for Talking Head Synthesis](https://arxiv.org/abs/2311.17590)

 <p align='center'>